system76/tech-docs/src/models/thelio-mira-r3/internal-overview.md

 ![Internal overview (top)](./img/components-top.webp)

 - 2.5" drive screws are highlighted in green
-- 2.5" drive cage cover is highlighted in cyan
+- CPU power connector is highlighted in red
+    - Connects to power supply
 - Motherboard CPU fan header is highlighted in yellow
     - Connects to Thelio-IO board
-- CPU power connector is highlighted in red
+- Power button receptacle is highlighted in cyan
-    - Connects to power supply
+    - Connects to Thelio-IO board

 See the [repairs page](./repairs.md) for detailed information about installing or replacing components.